 Adult Sports Guidelines

-Playing sports with or against other individuals during this time holds an inherent risk that someone may become infected and, in turn, spread the virus to other individuals in their household or community.
+Playing sports with or against other individuals during this time holds an inherent risk that someone may be infected and, in turn, spread the virus to others in their household or community.
 Please consider this risk when participating in organized sports.
-Teams, clubs, leagues, and organizers must be familiar with recommendations from their national, state, and local governing bodies regarding illness (including but not limited to COVID-19).
-Resuming participation before public health authorities advise that it is safe to do so may create increased liability if an athlete is injured at a time when participation in practices or competitions may not be recommended.
+Teams, clubs, leagues, and organizers must be familiar with recommendations from their national, state, and local, governing bodies regarding illness (including but not limited to COVID-19).

 - Even more risk: Full competition between teams from the same local geographic area